QSL INSTRUCTIONS FOR LIGHTHOUSE AND ISLAND CONTACTS:

-Please QSL ONLY via the address above with a Self Addressed STAMPED Envelope (S.A.S.E.).
+Please QSL ONLY via the address above WITH a Self Addressed STAMPED Envelope (S.A.S.E.).
 DX stations, an S.A.E with ONE greenstamp is fine or via the Buro.
 Various travel expenses, such as fuel, highway/bridge/tunnel tolls and overnight stays, are incurred putting on these lighthouses and islands.
 Having to provide your return envelope and postage should not be one of them.
 Thank you for your consideration.

-My adventures in radio began in the late 1950's when I spent countless evenings in front of a Hallicrafters S-38E receiver (which I still have), later up-grading to the SX-110.
-Following high school graduation in 1962, I enlisted in the U.S. Coast Guard and served ten years as a radioman in such places as South Florida, Washington, D.C. and Honolulu, Hawaii (NRPY, NMO).
-Once settled down following my discharge from the service in late 1972, I resumed SWLing for a time, but missed working CW so much I finally got my Novice ticket in the fall of 1989.
+My adventures in radio began in the late 1950's when I spent countless evenings shortwave listening in front of a Hallicrafters S-38E receiver (which I still have), later up-grading to the SX-110.
+Following high school graduation in 1962, I enlisted in the United States Coast Guard where I served ten years as a radioman (ZUT #1044) in such places as South Florida (NMA27, NOM), Washington, D.C.
+(NMH) and Honolulu, Hawaii (NRPY, NMO).
+Once settled down following my discharge from the service in late 1972, I resumed SWLing for a time, but really missed working CW to the point that I finally earned my Novice ticket in October, 1989.
 My very first contact (on CW of course) was a DX station and I've been hunting DX ever since.
-Following my up-grade to General, I have added both island and lighthouse hunting as my two major interests.
+Following my up-grade to General, island and lighthouse hunting have become my primary interests.

-My equipment is rather modest; an Icom 756 PRO III running barefoot to a tower-mounted Cushcraft MA5B Mini-beam about 35-feet above ground.
-Formerly a victim of antenna restrictions, I have managed to do rather well over the years, having confirmed over 285 DXCC countries, 575 IOTA islands and 600 U.S. islands.
-My lighthouse collection has grown as well, with over 1,095 confirmed thus far.
+My current equipment is rather modest; an Icom 756 PRO III running barefoot to a tower-mounted Cushcraft MA5B Mini-beam about 30-feet above ground.
+Although a victim of antenna restrictions for many years, I've done rather well, having confirmed over 305 DXCC entities, 666 IOTA islands and 657 U.S. islands.
+My lighthouse collection has grown as well, with 1,307 confirmed thus far.

-I've done some island activating here along the East Coast for both IOTA and US-I for some time now, but recently my focus has centered on activating lighthouses for the Amateur Radio Lighthouse Society (ARLHS).
-On these outings, I operate portable using an Icom 7000 (replacing my venerable and ultra-reliable Kenwood TS-50/AT) with a Hustler mobile antenna system mounted on an Alpha-Delta Outpost tripod.
-This arrangement has worked out really well over the years, allowing me to make contacts with such far away places as Australia, South Africa and parts of Asia.
-To date, I have activated over 35 islands and 66 lighthouses ranging from Massachusetts to Virginia.
-At the 2009 ARLHS Convention, I was the proud recepient of the first ARLHS Activator of the Year Award.
+I've done some island activating here along the East Coast for both IOTA and US-I for some time now, but recently my focus has centered on activating lighthouses for the Amateur Radio Lighthouse Society (ARLHS Member # 278).
+On these outings, I currently operate portable using an Icom 7000 (replacing my venerable and ultra-reliable Kenwood TS-50/AT) with a Hustler mobile antenna system mounted on an Alpha-Delta Outpost tripod.
+This arrangement has worked out really well, allowing me to make contacts with such far away places as Australia, South Africa and parts of Asia.
+To date, I have activated over 35 islands and 80 lighthouses ranging from Massachusetts to Virginia.
+At the 2009 ARLHS Convention, I was the proud recipient of the first ARLHS Activator of the Year Award.
 In March of 2016, I achieved what I consider to be a milestone....my 200th lighthouse activation.

 Thanks for reading and I hope we meet soon on the air.